dragones/llmpm/README.md

 ### How do I get started with local LLMs?

-[Llamafile](https://github.com/Mozilla-Ocho/llamafile) is the easiest way to run an LLM on your Mac or PC with a single file executable.
+Mozilla's [Llamafile](https://github.com/Mozilla-Ocho/llamafile) is the easiest way to run an LLM on your Mac or PC with a single file executable.
 Includes support for Mistral 7B, Mixtral and LLaVA multi-modal.
 Llamafile author Justine Tunney also wrote a very helpful bash command [blog](https://justine.lol/oneliners/).

 [LM Studio](https://lmstudio.ai/) adds a UI with a chat interface with integrated LLM marketplace.